Open-Science-Tools/nd2reader/README.md

 ### About

-`nd2reader` is a pure-Python package that reads images produced by NIS Elements version 4.0+.
-It has only been definitely tested on Version 4.30.02 Build 1053.
+`nd2reader` is a pure-Python package that reads images produced by NIS Elements 4.0+.
+It has only been definitely tested on NIS Elements 4.30.02 Build 1053.
 Support for older versions is planned.

 .nd2 files contain images and metadata, which can be split along multiple dimensions: time, fields of view (xy-plane), focus (z-plane), and filter channel.